vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Convinced Lincoln to go into forest alone
-Lincoln gave Jerri his phone, revealed he ordered Ivy to be Jumped Danny walks in with a basket of mushrooms and herbs and walks away
+Lincoln gave Jerri his phone, revealed he ordered Ivy to be jumped Danny walks in with a basket of mushrooms and herbs and walks away

 Danny drops the basket after tripping over a goon running away after JERRI LIGHTS HERSELF ON FIRE AND THREATENS LINCOLN Then disappears and teleports next to Danny
 Danny sits next to her trampled fungi
+Danny asks about Icarus, Jerri looks sad and angry Jerri asks about the wings.
+Danny knew about the wings Jerri tells Danny about Icarus jumping Jerri
+Danny asks, is self-immolation in front of Lincoln Jerri trying to vindicate herself about it?